guard/listen-compat/README.md

 # Listen::Compat

-A wrapper [Listen](https://github.com/guard/listen) to "guarantee" a simplified and unchanging (future-compatible) API for cross-platform watching files and directories.
+A wrapper for [Listen](https://github.com/guard/listen) to "guarantee" a simplified and unchanging (future-compatible) API for cross-platform watching files and directories.

 It is designed to work with any version of Listen installed (it contains workarounds for buggy or incomplete old versions).